rubsc/ScenTreesMakie.jl/docs/src/tutorial/tutorial5.md

 |1x3x4x4x2x2| 1,000,000 | 27.36 | 2211.54 | 80.8 times |

-What is clear is that `ScenTrees.jl` package outperforms MATLAB for all the scenario trees.
-Also, it is important to see that `ScenTrees.jl` performs pretty faster for scenario trees which are bushy and has different heights.
+What is clear is that `ScenTreesMakie.jl` package outperforms MATLAB for all the scenario trees.
+Also, it is important to see that `ScenTreesMakie.jl` performs pretty faster for scenario trees which are bushy and has different heights.

 ScenTrees totally relies on the features of Julia language.
 This lead us to attain a speed of approximately 80 times than MATLAB.

 ## Development and Testing

-`ScenTrees.jl` was developed in Julia 1.0.4 and tested using the standard Julia framework.
+`ScenTreesMakie.jl` was developed in Julia 1.0.4 and tested using the standard Julia framework.
 It was tested for Julia versions 1.0,1.1,1.2 and nightly for the latest release of Julia in Linux and OSX distributions.

 The comparison done for this package in Julia 1.0.4 and MATLAB R2019a was done on Linux(x86_64-pc-Linux-gnu) with CPU(TM) i5-4670 CPU @ 3.40GHz.